awsdocs/aws-systems-manager-user-guide/doc_source/automation-troubleshooting.md

 ### Action\-specific failures<a name="automation-trbl-actspec"></a>

-Automation documents contain steps and steps run in order\.
+Runbooks contain steps and steps run in order\.
 Each step invokes one or more AWS service APIs\.
 The APIs determine the inputs, behavior, and outputs of the step\.
 There are multiple places where an error can cause a step to fail\.
 Failure messages indicate when and where an error occurred\.

 To see a failure message in the EC2 console, choose the **View Outputs** link of the failed step\.
 To see a failure message from the AWS CLI, call `get-automation-execution` and look for the `FailureMessage` attribute in a failed `StepExecution`\.